 Here's the primary parts that make up the indicator:

 3 Moving Averages: The indicator automatically applies the same moving averages on the same time frame on each of the 3 correlation pairs (or just 2 pairs if you choose) then measures the distance between the moving averages to create an IMA (Independent Moving Average) for EACH of the 3 correlation pairs.
 An IMA is the moving average of the 3 Moving Averages on a single correlation pair.
 Having 3 points to measure from (3 moving averages) gives you a lot of flexibility.
 In the indicator settings, these moving averages are named: MA1, MA2, and MA3.
-If you set MA1_Period to 1 based on the Candle Close, you are literally measuring the distance between the closing price of the candle to MA2 and MA3 divided by 2.
-So if MA1 is 100 pips above MA2 and 50 pips above MA3 (150 total pips) divided by 2 gives you an IMA value of 75, it .
-For a simple trend-following strategy, I normally leave MA2 and MA3 as equal values so I can clearly see and understand the average trend direction and strength.
+For a simple trend-following strategy, I normally leave MA2 and MA3 as equal values (as shown below) so I can easily understand the average trend direction and strength.

 Moving Average Settings

-IMAs (Independent Moving Averages): Each of the 3 colored IMAs represent a different correlation pair and shows the trend strength and direction of that pair.
-Each IMA is plotted as a separate line in the indicator field along the bottom of chart of the pair you're trading.
+IMAs (Independent Moving Averages): The Moving Average settings above are used to create the 3 IMAs.
+Each of the 3 colored IMAs represent a different correlation pair and shows the trend strength and direction of that pair.
+Each IMA is plotted as a separate colored line in the indicator field along the bottom of chart of the pair you're trading.
 With all 3 IMAs in one location, you can easily see how each currency pair is moving relative to each other.
 You have the option to display the IMAs or hide them.
 An IMA below the zero line means the sum of the IMA formula is negative (indicating a down-trend) and an IMA above the zero line means the sum of the IMA formula is positive (indicating an uptrend).

 IMA Display Settings

 CMA (Combined Moving Average): The CMA is the green or red moving average in the indicator field and it is the average of all 3 currency pairs, or just 2 pairs if you choose to exclude the TradePair.
-The CMA is green above the zero line and turns red below the zero line during correlation.
-You can divide the CMA value by 1, 2 or 3 depending on the number of currency pairs you are including in your CMA value.
+The default color is green.
+However, during periods of correlation, the CMA turns bold green above the zero line and bold red below the zero line during correlation.
+You can average the CMA value by 1, 2 or 3 depending on the number of currency pairs you are comparing.

 CMA (Combined Moving Average) Settings